 My name is Sarah Graham and I was born with a bilateral cleft lip and palate- all of my surgeries were held at CHOP.
 Being born with a facial anomaly has allowed me to have an openness and be more emphatic to others.
 As a little girl I dreamed of walking back into CHOP as a nurse and not a patient.
 After hard work, I was able to fulfill that goal.
 Being a part of Philly Phaces has given me a purpose- I strive to help other families and children have a sense of hope; to guide them; and encourage them that "differences" are what makes us stand out from within.

 Hello, my name is Lisa Wilcox.
-I am currently 22 years old and I am a student studying Radiologic Sciences.
 I was born with craniosynostosis, frontonasal dysplasia and hypertelorism.
 Much of my childhood was spent in and out of hospitals having reconstructive surgeries.
 After being introduced to this organization, I immediately knew I wanted to be involved.
 Philly Phaces is the perfect place to meet people of similar backgrounds and enjoy the company that it brings, all while having a support system.
 I want to help anyone in a similar situation that I was in because I know first hand how overwhelming it can be.
 I was fortunate enough to have so many people help me get through my surgeries and I want nothing more than to give that help to someone else.
 Every person is unique and beautiful in their own way and I strive to make that known to each individual that I come across.

 Hello.
 My name is Brendon, I am 30 years old and live in Philadelphia with my wife Katy and dogs Winston and Libby.
 I am a senior manager of strategy and business development at Children's Hospital of Philadelphia, former White House intern, and graduate of the University of Pennsylvania and University of California Berkeley School of Law.
 I also have Treacher Collins syndrome, which affects one out of every 50,000 births, and have undergone 25 facial reconstructive surgeries as a result.
 I am passionate about sharing my experiences and knowledge with those with craniofacial anomalies, their families, and others.
 I hit the parental lottery, having two of the coolest, wisest, and supportive parents anyone could ask for.
 With their guidance and a positive attitude, life’s obstacles didn’t seem quite so big.
 With the benefit of hindsight, I now realize that looking “different” has its advantages and can be a very special thing.
 I am always available to speak with those both in and outside the craniofacial community.